Ed.D. in Literacy

 This program follows a modified cohort model.
 Individuals are admitted to a specific group, called a cohort, and follow the schedule for the cohort to which they are assigned.
 Elective courses may be taken independent from the rest of the cohort.
 Cohorts begin in June of each year.
 In the event of emergencies that require an individual to drop out of the normal schedule, they may be required to join another cohort group with another schedule.

 Applicants seeking admission to the doctoral program in Literacy must submit the following directly to the Office of Graduate Admissions:

 - Official transcript(s) showing receipt of a baccalaureate degree and a master's degree from an accredited institution

 - Names and contact information of at least two professional references

 - The master’s degree should be in literacy, reading, or a related field with at least eighteen hours of graduate credit in reading/literacy.
 Students without the prerequisite eighteen hours in reading/literacy may be required to take additional coursework during the program.

 - The graduate GPA should be 3.0 or higher.

-Applicants meeting the criteria above may be invited for an interview with the doctoral admissions committee.
+Applicants meeting the criteria above may be invited for an interview with the doctoral director.
 A candidate who fails to meet one of the admission requirements may receive probationary admission if sponsored by a doctoral faculty member.